tlswg/tls13-spec/draft-ietf-tls-tls13.md

   Values 0x01FC through 0x01FF are reserved for private use.
 {:br }

+New Key Exchange Methods
+: Allows for the inclusion of future key exchange methods that may not be Diffie-Hellman style.
+Examples are NTRU KEM based key exchange, and NewHope key exchange, which provide quantum-resistant key estabilishment.

-Items in named_group_list are ordered according to the client's preferences (most preferred choice first).
+Items in kem_list are ordered according to the client's preferences (most preferred choice first).

-As of TLS 1.3, servers are permitted to send the "supported_groups" extension to the client.
-If the server has a group it prefers to the ones in the "key_share" extension but is still willing to accept the ClientHello, it SHOULD send "supported_groups" to update the client's view of its preferences.
-Clients MUST NOT act upon any information found in "supported_groups" prior to successful completion of the handshake, but MAY use the information learned from a successfully completed handshake to change what groups they offer to a server in subsequent connections.
+As of TLS 1.3, servers are permitted to send the "supported_kems" extension to the client.
+If the server has a key exchange method it prefers to the ones in the "key_share" extension but is still willing to accept the ClientHello, it SHOULD send "supported_kems" to update the client's view of its preferences.
+Clients MUST NOT act upon any information found in "supported_kems" prior to successful completion of the handshake, but MAY use the information learned from a successfully completed handshake to change what key exchange methods they offer to a server in subsequent connections.